Response and Guidelines for Campus Safety

 - Depending on the gunmen’s location, consideration may also be made to exit though window openings.
 Have someone watch as you get as many students out of the windows (ground floor) as calmly and as quietly as possible.

 - If no police units are yet on scene, move well away from the incident and find safe cover positions (not the parking lots) and wait for the police to arrive.
-What is an example of a safe cover position?

 - If officers arrive on scene, community members should get out and move toward any police vehicle when safe to do so, while keeping their hands on top of their head.
 Be sure to do exactly and immediately what the police tell you to do.